 Comfortable clothes are more important in contemporary dance as people would normally talk about.
 If you already now enough about our training ways, you are aware of the fact that what we feel while moving is essential for us.

 As a dancer, and after many years of practice, I’d sincerely say that the shape and feel of an outfit can strongly determine our posture or muscular tone (which transforms movement qualities and even shapes).
-Soft and loose-fitting costumes are highly preferred by contemporary dancers than too tight, rigid or complicated clothes (linking page to a selection of fantastic contemporary dance wear coming soon!).
+Soft and loose-fitting costumes are highly preferred by contemporary dancers than too tight, rigid or complicated clothes.

 In choosing costumes, the choreographer work as a visual artist, as much as he does when working his lightning (if that’s the case), scenography, or any other visual complements.
 This means that, even if he is following his intuition, he considers their aesthetic values, according to the sense he is constructing.
 For some purposes he might prioritize symbolic elements that can make the dancer’s performance more difficult (for example a male dancer on heels…!), for others he’ll respond to the movement needs.